 The actual netty (see our Geordie Dictionary) was used by Westoe miners on their way to work.
 The humorous painting depicts six men standing in a row along with a younger boy, who, seemingly distracted by the artist’s presence, is peeing on one of the men’s shoes.
 The netty, dating from 1890 was situated within a railway embankment leading to the colliery and was saved from demolition around 1996.
 It was stored at a local shipyard before it was acquired by Beamish Museum and put on display in 2008.

-South of Westoe is Harton, a suburb south of South Shields first mentioned in 1104.
+South of Westoe is Harton, now a suburb south of South Shields but first mentioned in 1104.
 It derives its name from the Anglo-Saxon ‘Heortedun’ meaning ‘Hill of the stag’ and was part of the lands of Jarrow after the monastery was revived there in Norman times.
 Much of the area to the west towards Jarrow and beyond King George Street is called West Harton.

 Over to the east of Harton we once again meet the seaside scenery of South Shields at Marsden Bay, a spot noted for its pub, its coastal formations and a history of smuggling.